 A car is a must in the Chianti region, as public transport is limited.

-Parking – look for street parking (check if you need to purchase and display a parking ticket) or for the blue “P” signs which will take you to designated parking areas.
+Parking – Tourists are not allowed to enter the historical centre of villages so look for street parking outside or (check if you need to purchase and display a parking ticket) or for the blue “P” signs which will take you to designated parking areas.